US judge orders immediate release of detained Brazilian boy

 Associated Press

-CHICAGO (AP) - A federal judge in Chicago on Thursday ordered the immediate release from detention of a 9-year-old Brazilian boy who was separated from his mother at the U.S.-Mexico border.
+CHICAGO (AP) - A federal judge in Chicago on Thursday ordered the U.S. government to release a 9-year-old Brazilian boy who was separated from his mother at the U.S.-Mexico border, saying that their continued separation "irreparably harms them both."

+Judge Manish Shah mulled his decision for just a few hours before finding that Lidia Karine Souza can have custody of her son, Diogo, who has spent four weeks at a government-contracted shelter in Chicago.
+Shah ordered that the child be released Thursday, but didn't specify a time.
+Souza's attorneys said she would pick up her son Thursday afternoon.

 The decision came two days after a different judge ordered the government to reunite more than 2,000 immigrant children with their families within 30 days, or 14 days for those younger than 5.
 Souza's attorneys nonetheless moved forward with an emergency hearing in their lawsuit against the Trump administration to demand her son be immediately released.
 He has spent four weeks at a government-contracted shelter in Chicago, much of it alone in a room, quarantined with chickenpox.
 He spent his ninth birthday on Monday without his mom.

+Shah wrote that he understood that volume of paperwork, filings and forms normally required before the government can release a child in its custody are intended to ensure the child's well-being.
+But, he said, "the government's interests in completing certain procedures to be sure that (Souza's child) is placed in a safe environment and in managing the response to ongoing class litigation do not outweigh the family's interest in reuniting."

+The fitness of the mother in this case isn't questioned, he said, so dragging out processing "only serves to interfere in the family's integrity with little to no benefit to the government's interests."

-Souza has said that when she would call her 9-year-old son - allowed just 20 minutes per week - he would beg his mom though tears to do everything in her power to get him back to her.
-The 27-year-old woman, who is seeking asylum, searched for weeks to find Diogo after the two were separated at the border in late May.
-When she was released June 9 from a Texas facility, she filled out nearly 40 pages of documents that U.S. officials told her were required to regain custody.
+Souza has been allowed to phone her son for just 20 minutes per week.
+She has said he would beg her though tears to do everything in her power to get him back to her.
+The 27-year-old woman searched for weeks to find Diogo after the two were separated at the border in late May.
+When she was released, she filled out nearly 40 pages of documents that U.S. officials told her were required to regain custody.

 Then they told her that the rules had changed and that she needed any family members living with her in the United States to be fingerprinted and still more documents.

+After a government attorney told Shah at Thursday's hearing that she may need two or three days to file additional arguments on any constitutional issues raised by the case because she had a flight to catch in a few hours, the mother's lawyer balked.

+"I appreciate that the government has flights," Britt Miller told the judge.
+"But I have a 9-year-old in custody who is not allowed to see his mother.
+Every single hour that passes is a hardship on her and her child."

-At a hearing Thursday, government attorney Craig Oswald said U.S. officials have been "raked over the coals ... before" for not being thorough about such background checks, which he said are meant to ensure a child's safety.
+Government attorney Craig Oswald told the judge that U.S. officials have been "raked over the coals ... before" for not being thorough about such background checks, which he said are meant to ensure a child's safety.

 Souza was seeking safety by coming to the U.S., but it's not the safety she sought for herself and her son.
 This was not the American dream.